tomateVerde/linker-fun/README.md

 ## Troubleshooting

-+ Having trouble linking?
-    + Make sure MinGW and the Python lib are the same 32 bits or 64 bits version
 + Running into `windows error while loading shared libraries: ?: cannot open shared object file: No such file or directory`
     + Make sure MinGW is part of your path